nocomplexity/codeaudit/README.md

 Commands:
-  overview             Reports Complexity and statistics per Python file from a directory. modulescan           Reports module information per file. filescan             Reports potential security issues for a single Python file. directoryscan        Reports potential security issues for all Python files found in a directory. checks               Generate an HTML report of all implemented codeaudit security checks. version              Prints the module version.
-Use [-v] [--v] [-version] or [--version].
+  overview             Reports Complexity and statistics per Python file from a directory. directoryscan        Reports potential security issues for all Python files found in a directory. filescan             Reports potential security issues for a single Python file. modulescan           Reports module information per file. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+Or use codeaudit [-v] [--v] [-version] or [--version].

-Use the [Codeaudit documentation](https://nocomplexity.com/documents/codeaudit/intro.html) to check the security of Python programs and make your Python programs more secure!
+Use the Codeaudit documentation to check the security of Python programs and make your Python programs more secure!
 Check https://simplifysecurity.nocomplexity.com/

 ```

 ## Example